Super Lawyers

 • Blood clots in the pelvis or lungs

-Complications for your child can include sepsis, respiratory problems such as pneumonia, and meningitis (infection of the spinal cord and brain).
-Chorioamnionitis is also a risk factor for the development of brain complications such as cerebral palsy, periventricular leukomalacia, and premature birth.
-Other complications which can develop include villitis, hypoxic-ischemic encephalopathy (HIE), funisitis, hydrops fetalis, and intrauterine growth restriction (IUGR).
-Although some of these conditions - such as funisitis and villitis - are usually benign, they can increase the risk of stillbirth and fetal death.
-Due to the risk or presence of these complications, Chorioamnionitis may also warrant neonatal intensive care admission.
+Although some of these conditions – such as funisitis and villitis – are usually benign, they can increase the risk of stillbirth and fetal death.
+Due to the risk or presence of these complications, chorioamnionitis may also warrant neonatal intensive care admission.

 Can Chorioamnionitis Cause Stillbirth?

-What is the Treatment for Chorioamnionitis?
+What Is the Treatment for Chorioamnionitis?

-Treatment for Chorioamnionitis typically involves the prompt administration of intravenous antibiotics, which have a high rate of aiding successful recovery in cases such as a group B strep infection.
 In other cases, treatment may require immediate delivery of the baby.
-Either way, antibiotics are commonly prescribed for both the mother and her child after delivery as well, usually for a day or two.
-Supportive measures such as the use of acetaminophen (Tylenol) can also be particularly important during delivery to help prevent the occurrence of brain damage.
+Either way, antibiotics are commonly prescribed for both the mother and her child after delivery, usually for a day or two.

 In addition to antibiotics, some additional forms of treatment may include: